While all of the UH Brand Guidelines apply to the web as a medium, there are more specific guidelines that should followed for UH websites.

 - UH websites on the

-Do not use lookalike typefaces in place of League Gothic, Milo, or Crimson.
+Do not use lookalike typefaces in place of League Gothic, Source Sans Pro, or Crimson Pro.
 Microsoft alternate fonts should also not be used on UH websites.

 Typeface Usage Brand